petabi/sniffles/README.md

     regular expressions being joined into the overall regular expression.
     The alternation uses the exact same methodology in creating those smaller regular expressions.
--    -? \t print this help.
+-    -? print this help.

     This generator will create random regular expressions.
 It is possible to tune the structures within the regular expressions to a prbability